biruhalem/Defective-Viral-Genome/README.md

 plots.py : Scripts for volcano plot, GO biological process heatmap (fig 6 A and B), and a script that generate sequnces for WebLogo analysis and WebLogo plot (Fig 4I)

-cbDVG_forONT_pipeline.sh: a new method for the detection of cbDVGs in Oxford Nanopore Technologies (ONT) sequencing Fastq data.
+cbDVG_forONT_pipeline.sh: a new method/pipeline for the detection of cbDVGs in Oxford Nanopore Technologies (ONT) sequencing Fastq data.